- birth to 12 months

 - 10+ years

 Educational toys are useful for more than just entertainment and play.
-They help children learn new skills, develop their minds into lifelong learners, as well as encourage kids to explore what they might find interesting in life.
+Educational Toys Planet’s selection of toys helps children learn new skills, develop their minds into lifelong learners, as well as encourage kids to explore what they might find interesting in life.
 Choosing the perfect toy for a child is never easy, especially when they are of different ages.
 Toys can be used to stimulate and teach children in various ways such as teaching them about letters or numbers, helping with their development skills like puzzles and stacking blocks, or even inspiring creativity through arts-and-crafts kits.

 Toy manufacturers often market toys according to these three categories: “educational” which focuses on developing specific mental abilities; “interactive,” where playtime results from interaction between people (e.g., board games); and finally there’s something known as an “entertainment” toy that aims solely at providing amusement without any other educational benefits whatsoever!
 Educational Toys Planet is a store that puts the emphasis on educational and interactive toys, which are two categories of toy our customers want most.